FisherShi/UDACITY_CARND_T1_P2/README.md

 * **epochs:100**: For epoch, I gradually increase the number of epoches until overfitting occurs
 * **learning_rate = 0.0001**: For learning rate, I started with a very big number 0.01, then gradually decrease until there's improvements on accuracy
 * **dropout probabitlity = 0.7**: For dropout probability, I started with 1, and gradually decrease the value

+Accuracy on Test-Set: 94.7% (11964 / 12630)

+## Test on New Images

+To further test my model, I took several pictures of traffic signs on the web, and run them through your classifier on your computer to produce example results.
+The code for this step is contained in section _Step 4: Test the Model on New Images_ of the IPython notebook.

+The following is the result of the test:

+![alt text][image3]

+For the 2 wrong predictions, the correct prediction appears in top 5 (2nd prediction) of image 2, however, correct prediction does not appear in top 5 of image 7.